universedocs/Universe-Docs/README.md

 ## What is this project?

-It is developed as a native application!
-It is a WYSIWYG document editor, no code software, application store, document as a service, data repository, training tool, book library!
 Each document items in the document are searchable and added to the document!
 The document items are categorised hierarchially for easier understanding!
 It allows to create applications using set of documents!
 Document item search can be enabled or disabled!
 This application gathers data like human!
 Humans in brain they used to categorise informations they perceive and while writing a document or expressing things they use the categorised information in mind (document items)!

 A Document item can be a text, photo, video, animation, button, link, upload document, download document or share button!If you tap or click a document item in document then other items of the same category shows and you can change it!
 If you click a photo other photos of same category shows up!